BOOK REVIEW: 'Shut Up You're Pretty' by Téa Mutonji

 Mutonji paints family relationships with a tender honesty evoking Adichie’s Purple Hibiscus, and handles class, gender, and race relations in contemporary Canada with the ease of one who has witnessed them firsthand.
 Despite Loli’s hardships, as with any good story, Mutonji allows room for healing; and as with any good story, that healing is far from assured.

 Ready to read it for yourself?
-Shut Up You’re Pretty will be in bookstores as of April 1st—or pre-order it now from Arsenal Pulp Press.
+Order it now from Arsenal Pulp Press.